-Metalachi had been blowing minds and bursting ear drums, all with a high level of musicianship, showmanship, creativity, and tongue in cheek humor.
+Metalachi had been blowing minds and bursting ear drums, all with a high level of musicianship, showmanship, creativity, and tongue-in-cheek humor.
 With heavy roots in Mexican culture, the band spends most of its time on the road, breaking down musical and cultural barriers one concert at a time.
-Lead singer Vega De La Rocka took time to speak with the Weekly about the band's passion for Mexican culture, keeping the use of cover songs legal, a recent appearance on the TV show 'America's Got Talent' where the band perform Twisted sister's classic 'We're not Gonna Take It,' and the upcoming show Sunday, at the Slidebar in Fullerton.
+Lead singer Vega De La Rocka took time to speak with the Weekly ahead of their upcoming shows at House of Blues Anaheim.

 If you like this story, consider signing up for our email newsletters.